-NYD is a newly opened Diner that’s carved out it’s own spot on City Road.
+NYD is a newly opened Diner that’s carved out its own spot on City Road.
 For those not familiar with City Road then you’ve been missing out on one of Cardiff’s cultural melting pots.
 Legend has it that if you can’t buy something on City Road then it doesn’t exist, so it was with a sense of relief that NYD has opened to serve up Burgers and loveliness, thus stopping me from having an existential crisis of near biblical proportions.

 NYD’s set up is very slick.
 To be honest on hearing a themed restaurant had opened up I had an image of something more like TGI Fridays or Ed’s Diner, but NYD is a world apart from a novelty restaurant.
-I had a debate with my self on how to describe the decor and I’ve gone with ‘urban New York Loft with awesome posters and light up signs’ (i’m a food blogger not an interior design blogger).
-Either way the place felt open, relaxed but with a nod to New York that wasn’t cheesy – in other words I liked it a lot.
+I had a debate with my self on how to describe the decor, and I’ve gone with ‘urban New York Loft with awesome posters and light up signs’ (i’m a food blogger, not an interior design blogger).
+Either way, the place felt open, relaxed but with a nod to New York that wasn’t cheesy – in other words I liked it a lot.

-There’s a place in my heart for the communal dining experience offered by places like Stable or Grazing Shed but I have to admit I really liked the more traditional approach taken by NYD, there were actual comfortable chairs with backs to them!
+There’s a place in my heart for the communal dining experience offered by places like Stable or Grazing Shed, but I have to admit I really liked the more traditional approach taken by NYD, there were actual comfortable chairs with backs to them!
 They’ve become a burger novelty of late.

 So down to the brass tacks, the first thing I noticed was that the menu wasn’t over complicated.
-NYD offer a range of New York themed food including Hot dogs, chicken, steak, deli style sandwiches and of course Burgers.
+NYD offer a range of New York-themed food including Hot dogs, chicken, steak, deli-style sandwiches and of course Burgers.

-I settled down to a burger session with Burger Bro Dan (@outpostpodcast), we both fancied their burger specials and as he decided on their Empire Stack I thought i’d go a little different and attempt the Brooklyn Brunch.
+I settled down to a burger session with Burger Bro Dan (@outpostpodcast), we both fancied their burger specials and as he decided on their Empire Stack, I thought I’d go a little different and attempt the Brooklyn Brunch.

 The Brooklyn Brunch – Beef Patty, scrambled egg, hash brown, turkey rasher, red onion, lettuce and tomato ketchup.

-The burger arrived and I was impressed with what greeted me, I know I shouldn’t be shallow but I eat with my eyes first and I couldn’t wait to get stuck in.
+The burger arrived, and I was impressed with what greeted me, I know I shouldn’t be shallow but I eat with my eyes first, and I couldn’t wait to get stuck in.

 I’ve found it hard to compare this burger to others around because truth be told I’ve not had that many breakfast inspired burgers (a crime I hope to rectify).
-The closest flavour profile I can think of is that well known stalwart of hangover breakfasts, the egg McMuffin.
+The closest flavour profile I can think of is that well-known stalwart of hangover breakfasts, the egg McMuffin.

 Anyway here’s a breakdown of how it tastes.

-Patty wise I was pleasantly surprised, it was a flatter more traditional sized patty but it was still packed with flavour.
-It had a smooth texture but not so smooth it seemed processed, we also know it’s not processed because we could see the chef making the patties behind us.
+Patty wise I was pleasantly surprised, it was a flatter more traditional sized patty, but it was still packed with flavour.
+It had a smooth texture but not so smooth that it seemed processed, we also know it’s not processed because we could see the chef making the patties behind us.

-We discovered that they flame grill their burgers for an extra BBQ taste, I believe this also means at some point the power of a BK Whopper flowed into this burger, there can be only one…
+We discovered that they flame grill their burgers for an extra BBQ taste, I believe this also means at some point the power of a BK Whopper flowed into this burger, remember there can be only one…

-Overall i was really impressed with what was on offer at NYD, what they do isn’t complicated but it works and that’s not always easy to pull off.
+Overall I was really impressed with what was on offer at NYD, what they do isn’t complicated but it works, and that’s not always easy to pull off.

 You can definitely tell there’s some love that’s gone into crafting that restaurant as well as the burgers.
 I suspect the rest of the menu will stack up nicely too and I can’t wait to try it.
-Oh and another thing, they are great value for money!
+Oh and another thing, they are excellent value for money!
 Check out their menu prices.
 There’s even a kids menu starting from around a fiver.